jlesauce/TeleInfoReader/README.md

-# TeleInfoReader
+# TeleInfo Reader

-Application used to read the user data transmitted by Linky meter system (TeleInfo) used by French national energy provider Enedis.
+Application used to read the user data transmitted by Linky meter system (TeleInfo) from Enedis.
 The application then provides the data using a socket server to connected clients and also publish it to a local database.
+The application runs on a Raspberry Pi Zero and is used only to collect the user data from the meter equipment, the monitoring is done with another application which connects to the Raspberry Pi and plot all the gathered information (see TeleInfoMonitor application).

 ## Hardware Description